 Peace!
-Fifteen years ago, I started calling myself “HijabMan.”
-Dissatisfied with the community of Muslims surrounding me, I donned this new moniker to attract attention and created a web site chronicling my struggles as a first-generation American Muslim of South Asian descent.
-But a lot has happened since then… read more
+Over fifteen years ago, I started calling myself “HijabMan.”
+I donned this new moniker to attract attention and created a web site chronicling my struggles as a first-generation American Muslim of South Asian descent.
+But a lot has happened since then …

 A Little History